pawel-polyai/budzianowski.github.io/index.md

 If you have any questions feel free to contact me - my mail is pfb30@cam.ac.uk.

 NEWS:
-Along with the PolyAI crew I will be giving a tutorial on the Conversational AI at [PLinML](http://plinml.mimuw.edu.pl/) in Warsaw.
-See you there!
+Along with the PolyAI crew we gave a tutorial on the Conversational AI at [PLinML](http://plinml.mimuw.edu.pl/) in Warsaw.
+Slides and code are [here](https://github.com/budzianowski/plml_convai)!

 Our paper with the largest multi-domain task-oriented dataset publicly available has won the best resource paper award at EMNLP! [[paper]](https://arxiv.org/abs/1810.00278) [[code]](https://github.com/budzianowski/multiwoz) [[data]](http://dialogue.mi.eng.cam.ac.uk/index.php/corpus/)